Ujung Bocur surf break South Sumatra

 Surfing in season - June to September

-During the southern hemisphere winter the Great Southern Ocean sends an average of 1 large long lasting swell a week towards the Sumatran coast.
+During the southern hemisphere winter the Great Southern Ocean sends 1 large long lasting swell a week towards the Sumatran coast.
 Offshore winds make this the best time to score 1.8 mtr plus surf at Krui Left, The Peak, Ujung Bocur and Way Jambu.

-The best swells seem to be those that explode into the Indian ocean off the east coast of Africa.
+The best swells seem to be those that explode into the Indian ocean off the east coast of Africa, hitting Sumatra from a more SW direction.

 September to November